Monday, December 27, 2010

 SCENE XXXV: ALEC & LESLIE’S YUPPIE LOFT – DAY

 The Raymond Carver scene.
 Jules shows up with some cardboard boxes to what looks to be a living space in the throes of a severe depression: discarded shoes and garbage lie strewn about their still-unwrapped new long couch.
 A blue shirt sticks out of the wall.
-Alec appears in his bathrobe holding a football amidst what looks to be a pile of dried crushed flowers.
+Titmouse appears in his bathrobe holding a football amidst what looks to be a pile of dried crushed flowers.
 Awwww… “I took off work because I thought you wouldn't be here,” Leslie informs him.
-“I'm sick,” Alec whines.
+“I'm sick,” Titmouse whines.
 What follows is the most ridiculous break-up scene in recent memory, in which the love and commitment of a long relationship ends in a piffling battle over material possessions.
 Yes, it is true to life, but it’s also a great summation of 1980s materialism that later would be turned into a whole movie, 1989's The War of the Roses:

 TITMOUSE: You can't have the Pretenders album.
 That's mine.